Jonathan M. Thompson

-Jonathan M. Thompson (born November 16, 1971, died February 20th, 2023) was a game designer.
+Jonathan M. Thompson (November 16, 1971 – February 19, 2023) was a game designer.

 Career

 Jonathan M. Thompson was known for his works for alternate historical role playing games, most notably the Gaslight Victorian Fantasy Setting.
-He was the creative director for the RPG publishing company Battlefield Press, Inc. which has a long line of alternate history role playing games, along with a few in other genres as well.
+He was the founder and creative force behind the RPG publishing company Battlefield Press International, which has a long line of alternate history role playing games, along with a few in other genres as well.
 Thompson was also the system designer for the Prime Directive PD20 line published by Amarillo Design Bureau.